 Matt O'Morph, while not particularly powerful, is the team leader in Everyday Heroes.
 This is mainly due to administrative competence, people skills, and seniority.

-Averted and played straight in Homestuck.
+Mostly averted in Homestuck.
 The main protagonists, John, Karkat, and Jane are all leaders of their sessions, but have just as many quirks and foibles as anyone else, though they all are kind leaders.
-The Royalty of Derse and Prospit on the other hand are flat and have no personality aside from being leaders, but to be fair the Kings are only mentioned in passing a couple of times.
+The Royalty of Derse and Prospit on the other hand are flat and have little personality aside from being leaders, but to be fair the Kings are only mentioned in passing a couple of times.
 The Queens are more interesting, but still fit the trope pretty well.

 Leonardo is this in some incarnations of the Teenage Mutant Ninja Turtles, most notably in the 80 cartoon.
 His 2003 incarnation, on the other hand, subverts this trope.
 His 2012 incarnation actually seems to be inverting he trope.